krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 relate them to business-oriented concerns like delay, cost, revenue, and
 user experience.

-As you’ll see, however, the ideas behind the calculus are far more general,
+As you’ll see, however, the core concepts behind the calculus are far more general,
-with potential applications well beyond the software product development
-context it emerged from.
+with potential applications well beyond the software context it emerged from.

 <div style="text-align: center; margin:2em">
   <img src="../assets/pcalc/presence_calculus.png" width="600px" />